You’re running (or starting!) your own business? LOVE IT.

-You’re starting a business?
-LOVE IT.
-Before you get into the money, you’ll want to plan for how your little project is going to work for you — so you’re being strategic with your impact and time.
+Before you get into the money, you’ll want to know how your project is going to work for you — so you’re being strategic with your impact and time.
 Have fun!

 Here are four important decisions to consider: